AwatefBR/Life_Expectancy_EDA/README.md

-# LifeExpectancyProject
+# Life Expectancy

-### Welcome to the Life Expectancy Prediction Project!
-In this repository, you'll find an application designed to predict life expectancy based on various features:
+### Welcome to the Life Expectancy EDA!
+In this repository, you'll find various datasets and a notebook.
+The notebook comprehensively explores the datasets through data visualization techniques, providing insightful exploratory data analysis (EDA) visualizations.
+Additionally, it includes the training of predictive models for life expectancy based on the analyzed data.

+#### Features in the datasets
 - Country: The country for which the prediction is made.
 - Year: The year of observation.
 - Status: Whether the country is developed or developing.